soumboussaha/FP-tracer/README.md

 The dataset used to compute the joint entropy values is not open-sourced due to its private nature.

 ## Basic Requirements
-we recomend using an Ubuntu VM . the machine used on our end is an ubuntu machine of kernel verion  5.4.0-144-generic
+we recommend using an Ubuntu VM.
+The machine used on our end is an Ubuntu machine of kernel verion  5.4.0-144-generic

 Depending on the crawl scope, if you run a crawl with a list of a few domains to test the crawler, you won't need much processing power or time.
 However, crawling 100K domains as we did in the paper would require a few weeks, depending on the processing power of the machine used.
 For the sake of testing the artifact, using the example list presented for testing is sufficient.

 ### Software Requirements and Set up the Environment
-- we recommend using an Ubuntu VM. the machine used on our end is an ubuntu 20.04 machine of kernel verion  5.4.0-144-generic.
+- we recommend using an Ubuntu VM.
+The machine used on our end is an Ubuntu 20.04 machine of kernel verion  5.4.0-144-generic.
 - Install NodeJS ( recommend verion is v18.17.1).
 - Install Firefox (recommended verion is  Mozilla Firefox 124.0.2)
 - Install Python 3 . you can run :